-Dr Anna Spenceley is a renowned tourism expert with 20 years international experience and an extensive publication record, rich diversity of project experience, an international network of associates with whom she collaborates.
+Dr Anna Spenceley is a renowned tourism expert with over 20 years international experience and an extensive publication record, rich diversity of project experience, an international network of associates with whom she collaborates.

 She is the founder STAND, a boutique consultancy company specialising in meeting the development needs of international organisations addressing sustainability agendas.

 Thematic areas: Dr Spenceley is a leading authority in sustainable and responsible tourism with a focus on biodiversity conservation, protected areas and transfrontier conservation areas, certification, indicators, concessions and public-private partnerships, triple bottom line assessments (i.e. economic, social and environmental), value and supply chains, small enterprise development and poverty reduction.